 The stitching pattern gives the seating a luxurious and nicely old-school appeal.
 At some point in the last 20 years seat patterns went square and the profiles went flat.
 I seldom see a seat at any price as good-looking and comfortable-looking as this, with the exception of Volvo who still bother about their passengers.

-Clambering back to the front again, we find the one possible annoyance to be found when you get more 406: the panel for the HVAC controls reveals a mass of buttons where rotary dials should be sited.
+Clambering back to the front again, we find the one possible annoyance to be had when you get more 406.
+The panel for the HVAC controls reveals a mass of buttons where rotary dials should be sited.
 It’s a bit of an invidious choice: to stay lower down the spec levels and get safe and effective dials or to look for more engine power and hide and get ergonomically dubious controls like this in the package.

 It is all properly assembled, yes, but those buttons are obviously a lot less easy to use than three dials.
 Repeat the mantra: to defrost turn all three dials anti-clockwise.
 You can do it with your eyes closed.
 One small mercy is that the radio volume control is still a rotary dial.